LaunchCodeEducation/java-web-development/src/chapters/spring-model-classes/model-binding.rst

 model object is created on form submission.
 This saves us the effort, and the code, to pass in each form field to a controller.

-Remember how we want to be able to remove an event?
-With model binding we will now be able to make it happen.
 Model binding reduces the amount of code we need to write to create an object and it helps with validation (which we’ll explore further in the next section).
 Because we use the ``@ModelAttribute`` annotation, Spring Boot will create an ``Event`` object for us when it gets the ``POST``